Kayra/practice-kubernetes/README.md

 <u>**A DaemonSet is a resource manager that ensures nodes have a certain set of Pods as a minimum.**</u>

-* Often used to ensure utility nodes are always available on pods (logging nodes, monitoring nodes, persistant storage nodes, etc)
+* Often used to ensure utility nodes are always available on pods (logging nodes, monitoring nodes, persistent storage nodes, etc)
 * Self garbage collecting

 ## Architecture